babyman/quick-tabs-chrome-extension/readme.txt

 SOURCE
 ======
-The source code for this extension is available on github at http://github.com/babyman/quick-tabs-chrome-extension, please feel free to inspect it before you install this extension, especially as I have am asking permission to interact with your computer and its private data.
+The source code for this extension is available on github at http://github.com/babyman/quick-tabs-chrome-extension, please feel free to inspect it before you install this extension, especially as I am asking permission to interact with your computer and its private data.